mozilla/addon-sdk/packages/addon-kit/docs/passwords.md

 @prop [formSubmitURL] {string}
 The URL a form-based login was submitted to.
-For logins obtained from HTML forms, this field is the `action` attribute from the form element, with the
+For logins obtained from HTML forms, this field is the `action` attribute from the form element, with the with the path removedwith the path removed (for example, "http://www.site.com").
+Forms with no `action` attribute default to submitting to their origin URL, so that should be stored here.

 @prop [realm] {string}
 The HTTP Realm for which the login was requested.
 When an HTTP server sends a